Frances Townsend

-Frances M. "Fran" Fragos Townsend (born December 28, 1961) is an American lawyer and business executive who served as Homeland Security Advisor to United States President George W. Bush from 2004 to 2007, and was formerly the executive vice president for corporate affairs, corporate secretary, and compliance chief officer for Activision Blizzard, until September of 2022, due to Microsoft acquiring Blizzard for $75 billion.
+Frances M. "Fran" Fragos Townsend (born December 28, 1961) is an American lawyer and business executive who served as Homeland Security Advisor to United States President George W. Bush from 2004 to 2007, and was formerly the executive vice president for corporate affairs, corporate secretary, and compliance chief officer for Activision Blizzard, until September 2022, due to Microsoft acquiring Blizzard for $75 billion.
 She previously served as Deputy Assistant to the President and Deputy National Security Advisor for Combating Terrorism.
-In 2008, Townsend joined CNN as a contributor, but later switched over to CBS where she is a national security analyst for them.
+In 2008, Townsend joined CNN as a contributor, but later switched over to CBS where she is a national security analyst.
 Townsend was president of the Counter Extremism Project.

-Early life and education
+Early life, education, and family

 Frances Mary Fragos was born on December 28, 1961, in Mineola, New York, the daughter of John Fragos, a Greek American roofer, and Dorothy Townsend, an Irish American office manager for a construction company.
 Raised in Wantagh, Long Island, Townsend was the first in her family to finish high school.
 At the age of 11, she penned letters requesting that she be allowed to be an altar boy, first to her priest, then to the bishop, the cardinal, and ultimately to the Vatican.
 After her requests were refused, her priest caught her trying to sneak into Mass with a borrowed robe.
-Her parents were determined that their only child should receive a college education, but could not afford to send her to school.
-Townsend saved money by accelerating her course load, waiting tables and working as a dormitory adviser.

 Townsend graduated cum laude from the American University in 1982, receiving a B.A. in political science and a B.S. in psychology.
 She received her J.D. from the University of San Diego School of Law in 1984.